 - Basic Cryptography.
 Touches on historical uses of cryptography, the recent development of modern cryptography, cryptographic goals, cryptographic primitives, attack classes, security evaluation models, and a theoretical framework for symmetric and asymmetric cryptography. - Cryptographic Algorithms.
 General principals of symmetric cipher design.
 Key schedules, general cipher design (Feistel and product ciphers).
 Detailed presentation of the design of DES, including weak/semi-weak keys and known attacks.
 Detailed presentation of the design of AES.
 Overview of internals of Skipjack, and SHA family. - Randomness Theory.
 General theoretical background for RNG analysis and review, with emphasis on entropy evaluation of non-deterministic RNGs.
 Discussion on Shannon entropy and min-entropy.
 Summary of the SP800-22 testing requirements and use of the NIST sts tool. - Randomness Practice.
 General PRNG design and characteristics.
 Detailed presentation on ANSI X9.31 A.2.4 PRNG, with emphasis on the algorithm's cycle properties.
 Implementation of the ANSI X9.31 A.2.4 PRNG using other symmetric algorithms.
 Detailed presentation on FIPS 186-2 Appendix 3.1 PRNG, with emphasis on xSEED attacks.
-Detailed presentation on SP800-90 Hash_DRBG, HMAC_DRBG, CTR_DRBG.
-Summary of the findings for Dual_EC_DRBG. - Algorithm modes.
-Discussion of symmetric algorithm confidentiality modes (ЕСВ, СВС, СFВ, OFB, CTR), including error propagation and plaintext malleability.
-Discussion of authentication modes (СВСМАС, СМАС, НМАС), including susceptibility to extension attacks.
-Discussion of combined modes (ССМ, GСМ). - Public/Private Key Cryptography.
+Detailed presentation on SP800-90 Hash\DRBG, HMAC\DRBG, CTR\DRBG.
+Summary of the findings for Dual\EC\DRBG.

+- Algorithm modes.
+Discussion of symmetric algorithm confidentiality modes (ECB, CBC, CFB, OFB, CTR), including error propagation and plaintext malleability.
+Discussion of authentication modes (CBCMAC, CMAC, HMAC), including susceptibility to extension attacks.
+Discussion of combined modes (CCM, GCM). - Public/Private Key Cryptography.
 Discussion of general properties of public/private systems, security strengths, and complete mathematical detail for RSA, DSA, ECDSA, DH, ECCDH, MQV and ECMQV.
 Demonstration of an example calculation for RSA, Diffie-Hellman, and ECDSA. - Error Detection Codes.
 Basic error detection properties of parity, (ones' complement) checksum, and CRC.
 Examples of the calculation for each method. - Penetration Testing, The Path to Fun and Profit (through the inevitable).
-An overview of the techniques of penetration testing, with emphasis on the shortcomings of this testing technique.
+An overview of the techniques of penetration testing, with emphasis on the shortcomings of this testing technique. - Analysis of Noise Sources.
+Presentation of approaches for entropy assessment for various styles of noise source.
+Concentration on ring-oscillator based sources, including discussions of failure modes and reasonable analysis assumptions.